 Devin Brokeshoulder (Santo Domingo Pueblo) works with 2-D art.
 Devin travels with his family to showcase their art across many festivals and award shows.
 Still perfecting his craft, Devin creates art that is inspiring and impressive to see.

 Nick Brokeshoulder is a Hopi carver and well known for his creation of traditional Hopi Katsina dolls, a craft he learned from his grandfather.
 He works in a traditional style, using natural pigments, subdued colors, and intricate detailed painting.

-Dylan Cavin (Choctaw) has been drawing for as long as he can remember, and it took a while for him to find the exact outlet within art to suit his artistic expression.
+Dylan Cavin (Choctaw) has been drawing for as long as he can remember.
 In middle school it was his interest that solidified he wanted to pursue art, in college he found his passion for painting and figure drawing.
 During his time in the army, he dabbled in various other forms and aspects of art, but it was when he began doing portraits of friends and pets that he felt he had found his outlet.
 Since then, he has won many awards and honors as his art career skyrocketed.

 Emilio and Marguerite Chavez

 Husband and wife, Emilio and Marguerite Chavez (Santo Domingo Pueblo) are impressive jewelers.
 Emilio has been making jewelry since he was ten years old, having learned the craft by helping his father, Joe Chavez, make slab Jewelry.
 Marguerite learned jewelry making from her mother and father, learning to make spaghetti string turquoise jewelry.
 Both are now fulltime jewelers.